Gig Review: Nik Kershaw @ Shepherds Bush Empire, 16 October 2024

 ‘Wide Boy’ and ‘Don Quixote’ have lots of interesting melodic modulations under their pop sheen.
 ‘Easy’ is a brilliant band performance and crafty composition with a nutty middle eight, while the closing ballad ‘Save The Whale’ is also musically rich.
 And though the title track divides opinion, to say the least, check out its two-chords-per-bar middle-eight for a great example of Kershaw’s craft.

 The cover photo was taken at Chesil Beach in Dorset.
-The Riddle peaked at #8 on the UK Album Chart and went multi-platinum.
+The Riddle peaked at #8 in the UK and went multi-platinum.
 The lead single was the title track which reached #3 in the UK.
-‘Wide Boy’ peaked at #9, whilst the third and final single release ‘Don Quixote’ got to #10.
+‘Wide Boy’ peaked at #9, ‘Don Quixote’ #10.
 Three top 10 hits from a sophomore album – pretty damn good.

 Nik was massive for approximately 18 months.
 He played Live Aid in July 1985 but then waited until autumn 1986 to follow up The Riddle – probably a mistake.
 The screaming girls were growing up fast or moving on to a-ha.
 He was developing as a musician and songwriter but gaining a much more ‘selective’ appeal, in the words of Spinal Tap’s manager Ian Faith.